 PMS occurs in a cyclic pattern, as early as 10 to 14 days or as late as 2 to 3 days prior to the bleeding period.
 The symptoms tend to ease after the onset of bleeding.
 The symptoms among sufferers vary, and are of different severity.
 They may include fatigue, depression, swelling of breasts, lower abdominal pain, constipation, anxiety, mood swings and cravings for sweet foods.
 Fluid retention manifested as weight gain and bloating may occur 2 to 3 days prior to bleeding.
 Some sufferers develop acne or headache.

 The actual cause of PMS is not yet fully understood.
-Various possible factors that may contribute to the symptoms of PMS include hormone changes such as the deficiency of progesterone, resulting in the relative high level of estrogen; the abnormal interaction involving the hypothalamus, pituitary gland, ovary and uterus; low levels of serotonin; the deficiency of vitamin B6; and lifestyle factors such as stress, improper diet and lack of exercise.
+Various possible factors that may contribute to the symptoms of PMS include hormone changes such as the deficiency of progesterone, resulting in the relative high level of oestrogen; the abnormal interaction involving the hypothalamus, pituitary gland, ovary and uterus; low levels of serotonin; the deficiency of vitamin B6; and lifestyle factors such as stress, improper diet and lack of exercise.

-Period pain felt in the abdomen and pelvic region can occur before, after and during the menstrual period.
+Period pain felt in the abdomen and pelvic region can occur before, during and after the menstrual period.
 It may be intermittent or continuous, increase in intensity at times, or radiate to the vagina, anus or the lower back.
 Period pain may accompany symptoms such as frequency of micturition, or an urge to defecate.
 When serious, pallor, coldness of the hands and feet, sweat, nausea and vomiting can occur.
 These symptoms ease when the period is underway.

 Period pain can be divided into primary and secondary types:

 Secondary period pain is related to problems in the reproductive organs.
 Examples are endometriosis, pelvic inflammation and submucosal myoma of the uterus.
-Curing of the causative problems also spell the end of such period pain.

 Impotence, or erectile dysfunction (ED), is the inability of a male to attain and/or maintain an erection sufficient to permit satisfactory sexual intercourse.